 COPSY’s mission is to make things happen.
 It can do that through advocacy, raising funds and facilitating services to collaborate and collaborate with others to improve youth well-being..

-Referrals to service will be predominantly from schools, GP’s, community organisations, families and self-referral.
+Referrals to service are predominantly from schools, GP’s, community organisations, families and self-referral.

 How will we know if Plans are Achieved?